youssefhossam29/doctor-booking-system/README.md

 ### 🔐 Authentication & Authorization

 - Multi-role authentication (Patient, Doctor, Admin)
-- Login / Register for patients
-- Login for doctors
 - Change password, update data, and delete account for all users (where applicable)
 - Middleware-based role access control
+- **Authorization via Laravel Policies** to restrict access to resources like appointments—ensuring only the owner (patient or doctor) can view, update, or cancel

+---

-### 👨‍⚕️ Admin Features
+### 👨‍💼 Admin Features

 - **Doctor Management**
   - Add, update (with specialization), delete, show one/all